 Ok, so what is the core?

 The core is a much broader term for the muscles in the abdomen region.
-This not only includes the rectus abdominis muscle, but also the transversus abdominis, the internal obliques, the external obliques, and the erector spinae, plus a few more.
+It includes the rectus abdominis muscle, the transversus abdominis, the internal obliques, the external obliques, the erector spinae, and a few more.
 It’s the front, back, and sides of your trunk.

 So, what’s an ab workout and what’s a core workout?